Message about use of cookies

 Hardings Pits

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's an old landfill that is now public open space.

 Our investigation used documents about the site, including earlier investigations and a site visit.
 Our investigation showed that the landfill has been re-profiled and is now Hardings Pits doorstep green.
 Adjacent land is a surface water storage area.